 A14.1.2.1 Simulation parameters and methodology

 The analysis band for this study is 22.21-22.31 GHz centered at 22.26 GHz.
 An AMS emission center frequency of 22 160 MHz, 50 MHz from the band edge, with a 100 MHz bandwidth was chosen to be in line with the EESS (passive) protection criteria of -169 dBW/100 MHz.
-Subsequent channels incorporate a 50 MHz offset further away from the band edge to accommodate channel assignment specific to AMS scenarios..
+Subsequent channels incorporate a 100% bandwidth offset further away from the band edge to accommodate channel assignment specific to AMS scenarios (see section 6 on spectrum requirements).
 Analysis was done along the band edge to determine the level of unwanted emissions into the EESS (passive) band.
 Table A14-1 gives the rest simulation parameters that were assumed for this simulation.